dankelley/dankelley.github.io/_posts/2014-11-10-solar-navigation.md

     0.5 * (abs(riseAlt) + abs(setAlt))
 }
 {% endhighlight %}
+Here, ``useRefraction`` has been used, to account for the bending of the sunlight near the horizon, which perturbs the observed sunrise and sunset times.
+See ``help(sunAngle)`` for more about how this function works, including details on the return values, of which only altitude is used here.

-We will be using ``optim`` to find the optimal values of longitude and latitude.
+The goal here is to use ``optim`` to find the optimal values of longitude and latitude.
 This function needs an initial value, or guess, and for that we pick 50W and 50N, as a very rough estimate.